Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 The vocals and riffs combine, perfectly, to create a rather hateful and abrasive feeling.

 The albums continues on with blasphemy and an ever-darkening atmosphere.
-"Before the
+"Before

-never quite gets fast enough.
+but it never quite gets fast enough.
 This is only a minor complaint.

 One of the real gems of this album is the title track, "The Nocturnal Silence."
-The

-acoustic intro and the brilliant solo that starts the song really imbue the listener with visions of the full moon in the
+The acoustic intro and the brilliant solo that starts the song really imbue the listener with visions of the full moon in

-blackened night sky.
+the blackened night sky.
 Then, the Satanic ritual begins as the song takes off.
 The vocalist sounds as if his throat has been

 shredded by broken glass and the result is very good.
 The song has a certain doomy quality, until things speed up.
 Here, the